Talking animals in fiction: Wilderness coming-of-age stories

 In the Disney franchises of The Jungle Book and Tarzan, Mowgli along with Shanti and Ranjan can talk to the animals (such as a sloth bear, an elephant, a black panther, a tiger and a python) in the jungles of India, and Tarzan along with Jane and her father can talk to the animals: gorillas and elephants in African jungle.
 Out of the animals, Sabor the leopard does not speak.

 In the French feral child comic book Pyrénée, Pyrénée can talk to the forest animals in the French mountains of Pyrenees.

 In Go, Diego, Go! and Dora the Explorer, Dora and her cousin Diego can talk to the animals in the rainforest.

+In Tommy and the Wishing Stone (1915) by Thornton W. Burgess, Tommy, who lives on a farm with his parents, resents his chores.
+He sees a mouse and envies it for not having chores, and imagines that it lives a carefree life.
+He wishes he was a mouse too, and suddenly, he IS a real mouse.
+For the rest of the first chapter, Tommy learns firsthand the challenges of being a real mouse living in the wild.
+He can converse with other mice in human language, but is otherwise just as a real mouse.
+In dreams, Tommy is thrust into life as 12 wild animals in turn: a mouse, a squirrel, a rabbit, a fox, a goose, a toad, a muskrat, a grouse, a mink, a raccoon, a beaver, and a bear.
+He learns how difficult and dangerous it is to live as these wild animals, and comes to respect and sympathize with them.
+Some editions split the book into three volumes: Tommy and the Wishing Stone, Tommy’s Wishes Come True, and Tommy’s Change of Heart.

 Naturalist animal fiction

 Animal fictions with more conservation-oriented themes allow young readers to engage with challenging messages at a safe distance.
 For example, Charlotte’s Web introduces the concept of death when Charlotte dies and Wilbur is charged with taking care of her offspring.
 Similarly, naturalist animal fictions also provide a vehicle with which to provide commentary on the humane treatment of animals, animal rights, and the conservation of animals.
 A good example of this would be the Doctor Doolittle series.
 Finally, in this digital age where modern childhood generally has very little contact and exposure to animals in the natural environment, naturalist animal fictions allow authors to portray natural animal behavior.
 For instance Bambi, both the 1928 novel and the Disney film, realistically portrays the life cycle of deers.
-The hunting dogs in the film adaptation, do not talk.
+The hunting dogs in the film adaptation do not talk.